Program overview

 Career Options

-Graduates of the Mechanical Engineering Technology (Mechanical Manufacturing Option) can pursue a variety of career paths in Canada, including:
+Graduates of the Mechanical Engineering Technology program can pursue a variety of career paths in Canada, including:

-• CNC Machinist: Operates CNC machines to produce precision parts and components.
+• CNC Machinist: Operates CNC machines to create precision parts and tools, requiring technical skills and attention to detail.

-• Product Designer: Works on the design and development of new products, ensuring functionality and manufacturability.
+• Product Designer: Works on the development of new products, from concept to prototype, utilizing CAD software and engineering principles.

-• Technical Sales Representative: Engages with clients to sell engineering products and services, requiring a strong understanding of technical specifications.
+• Technical Sales Representative: Uses engineering knowledge to sell products and services, providing technical support to clients.

-The demand for skilled manufacturing technologists is high, with opportunities available in various industries such as aerospace, clean energy, and automotive manufacturing.
+The demand for skilled professionals in these roles is high, and graduates can expect to find rewarding opportunities in various industries, including aerospace, clean energy, and manufacturing.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.